CristianLefter/online-training/Google-BigQuery-Intro/README.md

 BigQuery enables users to construct tables and load data in a number of ways, including by uploading a file, importing data from Google Cloud Storage or Google Drive, streaming data in real-time, or utilizing the BigQuery API to insert data.
 Once data is in BigQuery, users may generate reports and dashboards using a range of visualization tools, such as Google Data Studio and Google Sheets, or link to business intelligence tools such as Looker and Tableau to do more complex analysis.

+BigQuery has two SQL dialects: [Google Standard SQL and legacy SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql).
+Google Standard SQL is the preferred dialect (and the one used in this course).
+It supports [SQL:2011](https://www.iso.org/standard/53681.html) and includes extensions that support geospatial analysis

 ## Course structure

 This course is broken up into: